Collin-Krooneman/Research_methods/README.md

 To run the shell script you first need to grant permission with: chmod +x Find_word_de.sh
 You also need to put the provided text file in the same folder as the shell script.
-The shell script used in the repository is run in Ubuntu 20.04 on Windows The text file can be found in the repository. https://github.com/Collin-Krooneman/Research_methods/blob/a42a7485be5278cadff2bb4f98f15c6ef2d0bf88/Universiteit.txt
+The shell script used in the repository is run in Ubuntu 20.04 on Windows.
+The text file can be found in the repository. https://github.com/Collin-Krooneman/Research_methods/blob/a42a7485be5278cadff2bb4f98f15c6ef2d0bf88/Universiteit.txt

 # text file